 We arrived in Beijing late in the evening and met our first tour guide.
 The Beijing airport is very large and busy.
 This was the site of the first challenge to see what kind of vehicle they would have and how to get into it.
 It turned out they had a van with a sliding door.
 I was able to transfer to the floor of the van and pull myself up to the seat.
 Things went fairly well.
 We were in a hurry, so I took the chair apart, so we could get it in quickly.
 The driver was later able to put the two back seats up and they were able to put the chair in the back without taking it apart.
 The tour group sent this message to all the other cities we were to visit, so they were prepared for us.

 We stared at each other for what felt like hours but was actually just a few minutes.
 The tour guide had no idea what to do.
-Finally I said that I needed to get out of the chair and get the back completely off to see what we can do.
+Finally, I said that I needed to get out of the chair and get the back completely off to see what we can do.
 I transferred to a curb and took the Velcro off and got the back off.
 As luck would have it, my tools were in the hotel room.
-At first I told her that we needed to go back to the hotel.
+At first, I told her that we needed to go back to the hotel.
 She called the driver and told him to meet us on a side street about a half-mile away.
-It was not a comfortable roll, but I was able to manage.
+It was not a comfortable roll in the wheelchair, but I was able to manage it.

 In the Forbidden City, there were some ramps to go through the different areas, but I would not say it was wheelchair accessible.
 Several times I would have to hop onto the ground, throw my chair over a large threshold and then hop back in my chair.
 Upon leaving the Forbidden City, we were following the crowd down the sidewalk.
 This posed another challenge.
 They have lots of bollards to keep bikes off the sidewalks.
 I had to try several areas until I found one that I could fit through.
 There were probably 3 sets of them, but I was able to just make it through all 3 without having to get out of my chair.
 We got back to our vehicle and were off to lunch.